Leadwerks/Documentation/Lua/EntityScripting.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/newcomponent.png?raw=true)

-In the New Component dialog, select the group you want to place your component in and enter the name for your new component:
+In the New Entity Script dialog, select the group you want to place your component in and enter the name for your new component:

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/myplayercomponent.png?raw=true)